top of page

 Weight: 71kg

-Joshua Mason Akinwunmi was born in Birmingham, England.
-His mother is third-generation Trinidadian and Grenadian of Indian descent, and his father is first-generation British of Nigerian descent.
+Born in Birmingham and raised in East Sussex, Joshua Mason Akinwunmi is a British racing driver of mixed heritage.
+His mother is a third-generation Trinidadian and Grenadian of Indian descent, and his father is a first-generation Brit of Nigerian descent.

-Josh's family relocated to Maresfield, East Sussex before his second birthday and Josh went on to attended Great Walstead School and Bedes School.
-Growing up, Josh was a keen football and rugby player.
-Aged 10, he underwent chest surgery to correct a congenital abnormality which temporarily prevented him from playing football and rugby, and led him to turn his focus to driving simulator games.
+Josh's family relocated to Maresfield, East Sussex before his second birthday and Josh went on to attend Great Walstead School and Bedes School.
+Growing up, Josh was a keen football and rugby player, until at age 10, he underwent chest surgery to correct a congenital abnormality that temporarily prevented him from playing contact sports, and led him to turn his focus to driving simulator games.

 RACING CAREER